ROZALIYA0206/whitepaper/technical.md

 #### Quality of Information

 In order to ensure the highest quality of information, the appropriate incentives and consensus mechanisms must be established.
-Rublix  is implementing a novel verification process combined with the most well-developed architectures on the market to ensure utmost integrity for data validation and access.
+Rublix  is implementing a novel verification process combined with the most advanced architectures on the market to ensure utmost integrity for data validation and access.

 ####  Bug Recovery and Quick Upgrades